-The captivating 15-acre light display across rolling hills at Sensorio in Paso Robles reopened on June 12, after closing in March in response to the pandemic.
+The captivating 15-acre light display across rolling hills at Sensorio in Paso Robles is open, after closing in response to the pandemic.
 The field filled with around 60,000 fiber-optic stemmed spheres, turns into a glowing technicolor blanket when the sun goes down.

 The park has adapted to the new health and safety regulations with a number of measures in place to allow for social distancing.
-According to a statement by the park, groups will be limited to six people and there will be a one-way path through the illuminated landscape.
-There will be a mobile kitchen open along with food trucks and spaced-out seating.
-Guests will be required to wear face coverings and make an advanced booking for time ticket entry.
+According to a statement by the park, groups will be limited to ten people and unvaccinated guests will be required to wear face coverings.
+Advanced bookings can be made onlinehere.